 Tennessee is one of a handful of US states that don’t have any casino gambling, and therefore, there are no retail sportsbooks in the state, online mobile/online sportsbooks.

 The Tennessee sports betting industry officially launched on November 1, 2020, after a lengthy delay.
 Sports betting in Tennessee was actually legalized in 2019, but it took the Tennessee Education Lottery several months to review applications and issue licenses.Jump to

 Check out the BetMGM bonus code page for the latest on sportsbook and casino offers.

 Tennesse online sports betting is currently up and running, and both residents and visitors of the state can sign up for a sports betting account today.
 Creating an account is a simple process that can be completed online or through a mobile app.

 Tennessee sports betting rules are very different from other states as there are no retail sportsbooks.
-This means that you can’t ever visit a retail location, and all of the transactions and betting must be done online.
+This means that you can’t ever visit a retail location as each of the transactions and wagers must be done online.

-You must be physically inside of the state of Tennessee to sign up for a sports betting account, and you must also be in the state to make bets.
+In order to sign up for an account and legally place bets, you must be physically inside the state of Tennessee.
 Location services must be enabled on your mobile device so that the geolocation technology can track your location.